 •that our brothers and sisters in this region who suffer because of their faith;

 •that leaders of the Church might remain bold and courageous in their declarations of the gospel;

 •for workers to be sent to “fields that are ready to harvest” (Luke 10v2)

 Priscilla (Sil) Ruddle is serving in Benin (West Africa) with the mission organisation SIM.

 SIM is a community of God’s people who delight to worship him and are passionate about the Gospel, seeking to fulfil the mission of Jesus Christ in the world.

-Sil will be serving as Projects Coordinator for Benin and Togo, working with local project managers to help administer evangelistic and church development projects.
-Examples of projects include bible translation and literacy work, leadership training, children’s bible camps and some HIV/AIDS work.
-She will also be looking to use her engineering skills and become involved in water and sanitation projects.
+Sil is serving as Projects Coordinator for Benin and Togo, working with local project managers to help administer evangelistic and church development projects.
+Examples of projects include Bible translation and literacy work, leadership training, children’s Bible camps and some HIV/AIDS work.
+She is also using her engineering skills in water and sanitation projects.